wavefrontHQ/docs/pages/doc/ts_highpass.md

 ```

 You can use `highpass()` with time series, with traces, or with spans.
 You can use the `.gt` operator with time series.
+Multiple operators can be used at the same time.

 <table style="width: 100%;">
 <colgroup>